annisaafitrinn/aerial_image_segmentation/README.md

 4. AER U-Net (Jonnala et al., 2025): An advanced U-Net variant integrating attention mechanisms or enhanced residual connections.

 ## Result
 In this project, we conducted experiments on aerial image segmentation using drone imagery retrieved from the Kaggle Drone Dataset.
-The segmentation task involved identifying 10 different classes.
-To make training more efficient and manageable, each image was divided into patches of size 256 × 256 pixels.
-This patching strategy not only facilitated memory-efficient processing but also increased the number of training samples.
-Both the image patches and their corresponding label masks were saved in .npy format for streamlined loading during training.
 For the segmentation models, we implemented and evaluated several deep learning architectures based on relevant literature.
 Specifically, we explored the standard U-Net, U-Net Xception, VGG U-Net, and AER U-Net models.
 To assess their performance, we used the Dice coefficient as considered to be a common metric for segmentation quality.
 The results are summarized below:

 | Model            | Dice Score |
 |------------------|------------|